dirac-institute/kbmod/docs/source/user_manual/search_space.rst

     generator_config = { "name": "SingleVelocitySearch", "vx": 1.0, "vy": -2.0 }

 If no generator_config is provided, then KBMOD uses the ``KBMODV1SearchConfig`` search strategy and pulls the configuration parameters from the top level.
-In this case if ``average_angle`` is not specified, it is estimated from the image's WCS.
+In this case (when falling back to legacy behavior), if ``average_angle`` is not specified, it is estimated from the image's WCS.
+If the parameters are specified via ``generator_config`` then ``average_angle`` will not automatically be estimated and must be provided as part of that config.

 SingleVelocitySearch
 --------------------